mercul3s/mercedescoyle.com-jekyll/resume.md

 # Interests
 ---
-Automation, Systems Architecture, Chatops, Backend Software Engineering, Public Speaking, Technical Writing.
+Automation, Systems Architecture, Chatops, Backend Software Engineering, Data, Public Speaking, Technical Writing.
 Hire me!
-I'm looking for a remote-friendly team building infrastructure and tooling for a smooth development process.
+I'm looking for a remote-friendly team doing meaningful work.

 # Experience

 ---
+**Percy**
+*11/2018 - 5/2019*
+Senior Software Engineer, Infrastructure
+- Prototyped and executed function as a service solution to prove out viability of rewriting browser rendering as a function, instead of a kubernetes backed rendering cluster
+- Increased test coverage from ~10% to ~85% in a small, but critical HTTP Proxy project written in Go, resulting in more reliable and readable code.
+- Acted as a team resource for Go knowledge and best practices, including test coverage, dependency management, and project architecture
+- Wrote a kubernetes mutation controller to manage node taints, tolerations, and affinities for advanced cluster scheduling

 **Sensu**
 *6/2017 - 10/2018*
 Software Engineer, [Sensu-Go](https://github.com/sensu/sensu-go)
 - Collaborated on a team with 7 fellow developers on the open source sensu-go codebase, writing testable, reusable, and readable code.
 - Removed operational roadblocks to help smooth out our development process.